overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 ## How to Submit an App

-Please take the time to [validate your manifest](../api/manifest-json#validate-your-manifestjson) before submitting your app for review.
+* Please take the time to [validate your manifest](../api/manifest-json#validate-your-manifestjson) before submitting your app for review.
+* Compress all of the images/assets to reduce the final app size.
+You can use https://tinypng.com/ free service to compress the images.

-**Make sure you have all of the following items zipped in this structure when you send it to us:**
+* **Make sure you have all of the following items zipped in this structure when you send it to us:**

 <pre>
 myZip